 Challenge #2: Budget Considerations

-As with any project when you are launching or product you are purchasing, there are variables that contribute to the cost of goods or services.
+As with any project when you are launching or product you are purchasing, some variables contribute to the cost of goods or services.
 Video is no different.
 Budgets depend on a variety of elements and will vary based on the desired scope of the project.
-Check out these posts to help you determine what you should consider when planning your 2017 video marketing budget.
+Check out these posts to help you determine what you should consider when planning your video marketing budget.